 - driving too fast

-- trying an extreme sport with taking safety precautions
+- trying an extreme sport without taking safety precautions

 - getting in a fight with your boss

 These experiences can cause lasting trauma when they have a negative outcome, for you or anyone else.

 Mental health conditions are misdiagnosed from time to time, often because many involve overlapping symptoms.
 What’s more, even the same symptoms won’t always affect everyone in the same way.

 With mania, for example, many people feel as if they can get a lot done or spend hours focused on a specific task, such as the following scenarios: